 Phase 3: Enforcement

-The UAE's enforcement toolkit gives creditors genuine power: bank account freezing across UAE banks, asset attachment (real estate, vehicles, company assets), director travel bans (uniquely effective in the UAE), and garnishment of third-party receivables.
-The sequence and timing of these tools determines enforcement success.
+The UAE’s enforcement toolkit gives creditors genuine power: bank account freezing across UAE banks, asset attachment (real estate, vehicles, company assets), director travel bans (uniquely effective in the UAE), and garnishment of third-party receivables.

 Fee Structures That Align Incentives

-The standard model: contingency fee of 5-25% of the amount recovered.
+The standard model: contingency fee of 5–25% of the amount recovered.
 No recovery, no fee.
-Registration fees of AED 500-2,000 are normal.
-The contingency percentage varies with debt size, age, and complexity — larger, newer, well-documented debts command lower rates.
+Registration fees of AED 500–2,000 are normal.
+What to avoid: large upfront fees with no performance component.
+Monthly retainers that continue regardless of results.

-Choosing the Right Agency
+Choosing the Right Agency: Five Questions

-Five questions that separate competent agencies from the rest: Do they assess before they act?
-Do they have field agents or just phones?
-Is legal capability in-house or outsourced?
-Can they operate across all seven emirates?
-And critically — what's their actual recovery rate on cases similar to yours?
+(1) Do they assess before they act?
+(2) Do they have field agents or just phones?
+(3) Is legal capability in-house or outsourced?
+(4) Can they operate across all seven emirates with emirate-specific trade licences and licensed advocates?
+(5) What’s their actual recovery rate on cases similar to yours?
+An agency that answers these questions with specifics is worth engaging.

 Frequently Asked Questions